Looking for the best miles credit card in Singapore to maximise travel rewards in 2026?

 - Expiry policy – Some miles never expire (like Citi PremierMiles, DBS Altitude), while others have strict timelines.

-- Annual fees – Most are around S$190–260.
+- Annual fees – Most are often around S$190–260.
 Some waive in the first year, others give bonus miles on renewal.

 - Lounge access – Frequent flyers will want free Priority Pass or DragonPass visits.